KiK: Sustainability

+KiK has been a member of the German Partnership for Sustainable Textiles, a multi-stakeholder initiative to bring social, ecological and economic improvements along the textile supply chain since June 2015.
+This initiative by the German Ministry for Development and Cooperation, which is funded by commercial enterprises, non-governmental organisations, federal organisations and trade unions, is based on the belief that an improvement in manufacturing conditions in countries like Bangladesh or Pakistan cannot be brought about by individual companies alone.

+KiK is among over 150 members including Otto Group, Adidas, Hugo Boss and Puma and is engaged in all the initiative's working groups.
+It was among the first members of the Partnership to publish its catalogue of measures designed to provide greater transparency to consumers for products sold in Germany.

 The company has published four sustainability reports.

-In October 2015, KiK banned plastic sacs from all its shops in Germany, Austria, the Netherlands and Hungary.
-Through this measure, the company saves about 33 million plastic sacs per year.
+In October 2015, KiK banned plastic bags from all its shops in Germany, Austria, the Netherlands and Hungary.
+Through this measure, the company saves about 33 million plastic bags per year.

-KiK is a member of the German government's Partnership for Sustainable Textiles, a multi-stakeholder initiative to bring about social, ecological and economic improvements along the textile supply chain.
-KiK is among more than 150 members including Otto Group, Adidas, Hugo Boss and Puma and is engaged in all the initiative's working groups.
-It was among the first members of the Partnership to publish its catalogue of measures designed to provide greater transparency to consumers for products sold in Germany.

 The retailer is the first company in Germany with a contract in place which holds auditing companies legally liable for findings in the reports.

 Criticism

 Building collapse at Savar

 On 24 April 2013, the eight-story Rana Plaza commercial building collapsed in Savar, a sub-district near Dhaka, the capital of Bangladesh.
 At least 1,127 people died and over 2,438 were injured.
-The factory housed a number of separate garment factories employing around 5,000 people, and manufactured apparel for brands including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and DressBarn.
+The factory housed several separate garment factories employing around 5,000 people, and manufactured apparel for brands including the Benetton Group, Joe Fresh, The Children's Place, Primark, Monsoon, and Dressbarn.
 Of the 29 brands identified as having sourced products from the Rana Plaza factories, only 9 attended meetings held in November 2013 to agree a proposal on compensation to the victims.
 KiK was the second German company to contribute to the compensation fund.
 Several companies refused to sign including Walmart, Carrefour, Bonmarché, Mango, Auchan.
 The agreement was also signed by Primark, Loblaws, Bonmarché and El Corte Inglés.

-The retailer was one of the first German signatories of the Accord on Fire and Building Safety in Bangladesh set up in May 2013 to inspect and remediate factories for fire, electrical and building safety, and was also among a group of global union federations and brands that have prepared the continuation of the work of the Accord in Bangladesh once its five-year remit comes to an end in 2018.
+The retailer was one of the first German signatories of the Accord on Fire and Building Safety in Bangladesh set up in May 2013 to inspect and remediate factories for fire, electrical and building safety and was also among a group of global union federations and brands that have prepared the continuation of the work of the Accord in Bangladesh once its five-year remit comes to an end in 2018.

 Swastika-styled clothing racks

-In 2009, a man from the German state Schleswig-Holstein pressed charges against KiK under Strafgesetzbuch § 86a, which outlaws the "use of symbols of unconstitutional organisations", for the chain using swastika-styled clothing racks in their shops.
+In 2009, a man from the German state Schleswig-Holstein pressed charges against KiK under Strafgesetzbuch section 86a, which outlaws the "use of symbols of unconstitutional organisations", for the chain using swastika-styled clothing racks in their shops.
 KiK describes the allegations as incomprehensible.